-JOOSH’s Hydrolyzed Collagen is sourced from grass-fed cows and is allergen-free.
-Similarly, JOOSH’s Marine Collagen is hydrolyzed collagen sourced from Alaskan Pollock (cod fish).
+JOOSH’s Hydrolyzed Collagen Peptides is sourced from grass-fed cows and is allergen-free.
+Similarly, marine collagen is hydrolyzed collagen sourced from Alaskan Pollock (cod fish).
 JOOSH Collagen products are pure and contain no preservatives, additives, artificial colors, or flavors.
 Because it goes well with many foods, JOOSH collagen powder easily fits into your diet.

 The health benefits of taking a hydrolyzed collagen powder, especially one of excellent quality, are numerous.
 Collagen helps revitalize skin, cushions joints, and fortifies bones and muscles.
 Collagen supplements are helpful for intestinal health, fitness, and healthy aging.